icerpc/icerpc-csharp/examples/README.md

 ## [Bidir](./Bidir/)

 The Bidir example shows how to make bidirectional calls.
-A bidirectional call is a call in which the server callbacks to the client using a connection previously established by the client.
+A bidirectional call is a call in which the server calls back to the client using a connection previously established by the client.

 ## [Compress](./Compress/)